 9 Great Achievements of Queen Victoria

 Queen Victoria was the queen of the United Kingdom and Ireland from 1837 to 1901.
 Victoria was born on May 24, 1819.
 Her parents were Prince Edward and Princess Victoria, Duke and Duchess of Kent respectively.
-Growing up in a royal family, the early deaths of her father and his 3 brothers (two of which became kings: George IV and William III) catapulted the 18-year-old Victoria to become Queen and ruler of all of Britain.
+Growing up in a royal family, the early deaths of her father and his 3 brothers (two of which became kings: George IV and William III) catapulted the 18-year-old Victoria to throne and rule all of Britain.
 The following are some of her great achievements.

 Credited with the Victorian Era.